Questo

 DESIGNING FOR CHILDREN

-To ensure our solution is suitable for children, we followed these guidelines:
+To ensure our solution is suitable for children, we adhered to the following guidelines:

 01